Yamaha Pacifica: Much More than a Beginner's Guitar (Updated for September 2023)

 The odds are actually quite likely that your first electric guitar was either a Yamaha Pacifica or a Squier Strat, right?
 Such is their popularity and reputation as quality beginner instruments, they are almost the obvious choice for anyone looking for a good start in electric guitar playing.

 But where did the Pacifica come from and why did it become so popular?
-The answers to both of these questions are to be found right here...
+The answers to both of these questions - and more -are to be found in this blog!

 Things were a little different in the early 90s.
 Well, 1990, to be specific.
 Over in LA, the session scene was huge, with the nearby Musician’s Institute spewing out a fresh brace of gunslinging guitar players seemingly every week.
 1990 was still hungover from the joys of the 80s, and LA was the place for technique and performance.
 Playing was faster, tones were hotter, and every self-respecting guitarist had to have some type of modded Superstrat if they wanted a gig or session.